KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 * You will need to be able to install and access multiple Python interpreters locally
 * Determine which Python and Django versions to use
-* Using these Python and Django versions, create updated configurations for the CircleCI `config.yml` file and `tox.ini` file
+* Using these Python and Django versions, create updated configurations for the CircleCI `config.yml` and `tox.ini` files
 * Clone a Pinax App repo locally, cd, and create a new branch
-* Update the CircleCI `config.yml` file and `tox.ini` file in that Pinax App directory with the new configurations
+* Update the CircleCI `config.yml` and `tox.ini` files in that Pinax App directory with the new configurations
 * Run tox
 * Fix the errors
 * When tox is successful, push your changes to GitHub